 3. Interactive Playtime

-Playtime is particularly important for cats.
+All pets love to play.
+Playtime is particularly important for cats indoor cats as it is their primary form of exercise.
 Schedule in at least two 10 minute play sessions each day with your feline friend.
 Not only will your kitty benefit from getting moving, but they will love the one-on-one time with you!

 Want to read more?
 Check out our other articles: